-Green Energy Ontario is your green energy technology broker.
+Green Energy Ontario is your green energy consultant/technology broker.

-Green Energy Ontario has developed business relationships with a number of green energy companies and independent contractors across Southern Ontario.
+Green Energy Ontario has developed business relationships with building technical assessment and green energy technology companies, as well as energy independent contractors across Southern Ontario.

-Green Energy Ontario has a highly skilled team of licensed professionals based out of London, Woodstock, Kitchener-Waterloo, Guelph, Burlington, Mississauga, Toronto and Markham to provide:
+Green Energy Ontario has a highly skilled team of licensed professionals based out of Toronto, Markham, Mississauga, Burlington, Guelph, Kitchener-Waterloo, Woodstock and London to provide:

 A comprehensive energy audit of your property.

 Installation, monitoring, and maintenance of your green energy technologies for you.

 Green Energy Ontario will work with you to assess your particular energy needs; and act as your green energy consultant/broker to help find the best and most economical green energy technology solutions for you.